ikatwm/meeting-management/apps/backend/docs/BACKEND_SUMMARY.md

 - Testing approach
 - Performance optimization

-The API is ready for integration with the frontend and deployment to production.
+**Current Status**: The API is fully operational in production, integrated with the frontend, and serving requests at https://your-backend.onrender.com

+**Documentation**: See [../../../docs/DEPLOYMENT_SUCCESS.md](../../../docs/DEPLOYMENT_SUCCESS.md) for complete deployment details.